rust-lang/rfcs/text/0000-output-options.md

 ## `--emit` and `--crate-type`

 The two options influence what and how many files the compiler has to write to the filesystem.
-The common case compiler having to write one file only (e.g. `--emit` and `--crate-type` only have one value each).
+The common case compiler having to write one file only (e.g. `--emit` only has one value).
 In this case the path to output file shall be built using these templates:

 * `[out-dir]/[filename][.extension]` if [filename] was [inferred][inferred].
 * `[out-dir]/[filename]` otherwise;

 [inferred]: #-o-is-not-specified

-Otherwise, when there’s multiple files to output, each output file will be written to path built using `[out-dir]/[filename][.extension]` template.
+When there’s multiple files to output, each output file shall be written to path generated using `[out-dir]/[filename][.extension]` template.

 What `[filename]` resolves to is specified in [section about `-o`](#-o).